 Coping saws are great for getting into waste between your dovetail joins.
 Trust me, you’ll be thankful not to have to chisel all of it away piece by piece.

-There are dozens on the market but you’ll easily be able to find one to suit your needs and budgets.
+There are dozens on the market but you’ll easily be able to find a miter saw to suit your needs and budgets.

 These electric saws will make quick work on lumber of various sizes.